HP 9000/K-Class

 - Four slots for HP-PB cards

-- K3x0 With a 2-slot HSC I/O expansion module two more GSC/HSC cards could be used
+- K3x0 With 2-slot HSC I/O expansion module two more GSC/HSC cards possible

-- K4x0 and K4x0 With a 2- or 4-slot HSC I/O expansion module two or four more GSC/HSC cards could be used
+- K4x0 and K4x0 With 2- or 4-slot HSC I/O expansion module two or four more GSC/HSC cards possible

 - K4x0 Four more HP-PB slots (eight in all)